 Nisu Bread is a Finnish sweet bread.
-It is made with milk and sugar and flavored with cardamon.
+It is made with milk and sugar and flavored with cardamom.
 The dough is braided into loaves.
-Once it is baked it is drizzled with a confectionary sugar glaze.
+Once it is baked it is drizzled with a powdered sugar glaze.

-This is another one of my Mom’s recipes that I have been eating for Easter my entire life.
+This is a family recipe that I have been eating and now baking for Easter my entire life.
 While we are not of Finnish descent, my Mom grew up in Rockport Massachusetts and there is a large Finnish community in that area.
-Nisu bread is commonly found there.
+Nisu bread is commonly found there and she incorporated this amazing bread recipe into our lives.

 It would be great toasted with some butter and Plum Freezer Jam.